iTs-rd/Virtual-Calculator/README.md

 <h4>addon_function.py</h4>

-It will contain all function which is used by index.py, use to organize the code.
+It will contain all function which is used by index.py.
+It is use to organize the code.

 <h4>Set_HSV_values.py</h4>

-When this code will run 3 windows are open, One will show normal video of input, 2nd window will show B&W video, and 3rd window will show 7 trackbars, you can play with the first 6 trackbars to get a good B&W video of yours in which your hand is properly distinctable.
+When this code will run 3 windows are open, One will show normal video of input, 2nd window will show binary video, and 3rd window will show 7 trackbars, you can play with the first 6 trackbars to get a good binary video of yours in which your hand is properly distinctable.
 When it has done then close it. <br>
 <strong>NOTE:-</strong> If you want to reset all values then click on the reset trackbar.